Improving the Effectiveness and Efficiency of Stochastic Neighbour Embedding with Isolation Kernel: Background

-The perplexity is a smooth measure of the effective number of neighbours, similar to the number of nearest neighbours $k$ used in KNN methods \citep{SNE}.
-Thus, $\sigma_i$ is adapted to the density of the data, i.e., it becomes smaller for denser data since the $k$-nearest neighbourhood is smaller.
+The perplexity is a smooth measure of the effective number of neighbours, similar to the number of nearest neighbours $k$ used in $k$NN methods \cite{SNE}.
+Thus, $\sigma_i$ is adapted to the density of the data, i.e., it becomes small for dense data since the $k$-nearest neighbourhood is small and vice versa.
 In addition, \cite{TSNE} point out that there is a monotonically increasing relationship between perplexity and the bandwidth $\sigma_i$.

-Notice that {\em the similarity between two points in high-dimensional space is not and cannot be defined} based on the above formulation.

-The aim of t-SNE is to map $D \in \mathbb{R}^d$ to $D' \in \mathbb{R}^{d'}$ where $d' \ll d$ such that the similarities between points are preserved as much as possible from the high-dimensional space to the low-dimensional space.
-As t-SNE is meant for a visualisation tool, $d'=2$ usually.

-The similarity between $x'_i$ and $x'_j$ in the low dimension space is measured as:
+The similarity between $x'_i$ and $x'_j$ in the low-dimensional space is measured as:

 and the corresponding probability is defined as: